Essent Group (ESNT)

 We therefore consider BVPS very important to track for insurers and a metric that sheds light on business quality.
 While other (and more commonly known) per-share metrics like EPS can sometimes be lumpy due to reserve releases or one-time items and can be managed or skewed while still following accounting rules, BVPS reflects long-term capital growth and is harder to manipulate.

-Essent Group’s BVPS grew at an excellent 12% annual clip over the last five years.
-BVPS growth has also accelerated recently, growing by 14.4% annually over the last two years from $44.98 to $58.86 per share.
+Essent Group’s BVPS grew at an impressive 11.9% annual clip over the last five years.
+The last two years show a similar trajectory as BVPS grew by 12.2% annually from $47.87 to $60.31 per share.

 10. Balance Sheet Assessment